 Cracking the 100-point barrier is rare for the Lakers these days so to see them do while in cruise control tonight was nice.
 They can’t count on facing every team without their best player going forward but when and if they do this is the type of effort you’d love to see.

-Tags: Andrew Bynum Derek Fisher Featured J.j.
-Barea Kevin Love Kobe Bryant Kurt Rambis Luke Walton Matt Barnes Michael Beasley Mike Brown Minnesota Timberwolves Pau Gasol Popular Rick Adelman Ricky Rubio Rip Hamilton Steve Blake Troy Murphy
+Tags: Andrew Bynum Derek Fisher J.j.
+Barea Kevin Love Kobe Bryant Kurt Rambis Luke Walton Matt Barnes Michael Beasley Mike Brown Minnesota Timberwolves Pau Gasol Rick Adelman Ricky Rubio Rip Hamilton Steve Blake Troy Murphy